Good for Novice Owners:

 - Registered?: aca, akc

-Brittany Spaniel Breed Profile
+Brittany Spaniel Dog Breed Information

 The Brittany Spaniel originated in France sometime between the 17th and 19th centuries.
 More specifically, they were originally bred as a gun dog commonly used for bird hunting and game retrieval in the French province of Brittany.
 They are often referred to as a type of spaniel, but, thanks to their birding background, their characteristics and style of working are more similar to a setter or a pointer.